ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

 1. **Backup Task Details**:
    *  Task Status - Active / Not Active / Not on Node
-   *  Destinations - List of all backup destinations defined
+   *  Destinations - Local or cloud-based
-   *  Last Full Backup - The last time a Full Backup was done (Snapshot / Backup type - depending on task definition)
+   *  Last Full Backup - (Snapshot / Backup type)
-   *  Last Incremental Backup - The last time an Incremental Backup was done
+   *  Last Incremental Backup
-   *  Next Estimated Backup - Time for next backup (Full Backup / Incremental Backup / Snapshot - depending on task definition)
+   *  Next Estimated Backup - Time until next scheduled backup and which type it will be (Full Backup / Incremental Backup / Snapshot - depending on task definition)

 2. **Graph view**: